hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 These drives are not as sophisticated as the IBM 2440 - Threading is manual, the overall build quality is much cheaper and they probably did just cost as much as a small car, not a whole house, when they were originally bought.
-I took on the one connected to the PDP 11 first as Dave said the VAX had trouble booting.
+I took on the one connected to the PDP-11 first as Dave said the VAX had trouble booting.
 Like the IBM 2440, the TU81 has internal diagnostic tests that can be run from the front panel, so fixing it does not require cooperation of the host that it